 Allan Foster, who now projects for the Hyde Park Picture House and who worked at the Lyrics in its final years as a cinema, carried out the restoration.
 The venue is rather basic, there is no substantial heating and you fetch and carry your own seat.
 But the projection is fine and the sound is pretty good as well.

 Lucy’s artwork, Film for an abandoned projector, is a series of images meditating on time with shots of the cinema, the projectors and a variety of natural and artificial objects and scenes.
 There has an overall logic, (which seems to explore time and its effects) and there is a haunting eloquence in the flow of images in both black and white and colour.
 The film is projected every week on a Thursdays (till December 15th), so one of Lucy’s aims is for it to acquire the wear and tear of film running through projectors.
-We enjoyed a little extra, a short film from the 1980s with Roger Deakins among the credits.
+We enjoyed a little extra, a short film from 1981 with Roger Deakins among the credits, Towers of Babel.

 The night we went along we also enjoyed a tour and explanation from Allan (and his assistant Tony) about the projectors themselves.
 The event was a particular pleasure, as these projectors still possess the old carbon-arc illumination.
 Now superseded they provide a high quality and consistent illumination.
 Among other tasks the projectionist has to keep the carbon rods positioned and replaced as they burn out.
 This is the sort of technology one usually only sees in a museum, but here they are working and providing classic screening in the now rarely seen 1.37:1 aspect ratio.
 An experience that I forlornly (but mistakenly) thought I would never see again in an actual cinema.